ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

 # Migrating data from OpenStack Swift
 {: #migrate}

-We recommend developers update their applications and migrate their data to {{site.data.keyword.cos_full}} to take advantage of the new access control and encryption benefits provided by IAM and Key Protect, as well as new features as they become available.
+We recommend developers update their applications and migrate their data to {{site.data.keyword.cos_full}} to take advantage of the new access control and encryption benefits that are provided by IAM and Key Protect, as well as new features as they become available.
 {:shortdesc: .shortdesc}

 Before {{site.data.keyword.cloud_notm}} became available as an {{site.data.keyword.cloud_notm}} Platform service, projects that required an object store used [OpenStack Swift](https://docs.openstack.org/swift/latest/) or [OpenStack Swift (infrastructure)](/docs/infrastructure/objectstorage-swift?topic=objectstorage-swift-GettingStarted#getting-started-with-object-storage-openstack-swift).